bitprj/devrel/Kmeans_clustering_imgs.md

 ## Background on K-Means

-A simple analogy of this concept can be illustrated as a collection of rocks of various sizes and colors.
-Suppose I'd like to partition, or separate my collection into 3 subgroups.
+The Kmeans clustering technique can be illustrated by the following rock collecting analogy.
+Suppose I’d like to separate a collection of rocks of various sizes and colors into 3 subgroups.

 ![](https://i.imgur.com/RArtpOd.png)
-I start by randomly selecting 3 rocks, as leaders, to represent each group.
+I start by randomly selecting 3 different rocks as models to represent each group.

 ![](https://i.imgur.com/5AY6skk.png)

-I then allocate each of the remaining rocks to the 3 rocks based on size-similarity.
+I then group each of the remaining rocks with the 3 rock types based on size-similarity.

 ### First Iteration